 You can hit PLAY START to immediately to hear the demo.

 Creating a demo sequence is very simple.
 Start off with a blank sequence and load up the program you wish to create a demo with.
 Now, simply get sequencing and write a short demo with the kit – there’s no limit on the length of the sequence, it can be 1 bar or 1000 bars, it’s up to you.
 Once you’ve finished it go to File > Save Current Sequence and give the sequence the exact same name as the program it is demoing.

 So, the Epic Kit program is called HipHop-Kit-Epic Kit.xpm; its demo sequence must therefore be called HipHop-Kit-Epic Kit.sxq.
 Save the demo sequence to your expansion pack ‘content’ folder.
 When the Expansion Builder creates the expansion XPN it will see there is a demo sequence for this kit and it will associate them together accordingly.

 If you navigate to the original content directory we created the XPN from you can see my demo sequences were already there:

 Remember the ‘nag’ screen we had when creating the XPN file?
 We got this because the Expansion Builder noticed there were no demo sequences for our chopped break programs – that’s fine, demo sequences are optional and the MPC will create the expansion pack regardless.

 You can of course include other sequences in your expansion pack – basically any other sequence file included in your ‘content directly’ will also appear under the ‘Sequences’ category, but unless they are exactly named after a particular program, the MPC will just treat these like any normal sequence, so will load it purely as a sequence (it will not load any associated programs simultaneously).

-The Hardware ‘Expansion’ Browser
+The Touchscreen ‘Expansion’ Browser

 To view the Expansions from the hardware UI, go to BROWSE and click on the ‘Expansions‘ tab on the left side of the screen: